Cleanup, curfew and injuries following unrest in Florida

-Deputies were recovering from injuries, nightly curfews were issued and another round of protests began around Florida on Sunday after a night of unrest throughout the state’s cities in response to the death in Minneapolis of George Floyd.
+Another round of protests was held around Florida on Sunday, capping a weekend of demonstrations around the state over the death in Minneapolis of George Floyd.
+Meanwhile, deputies were recovering from injuries, and nightly curfews were imposed in several major cities.

+Police officers in Orlando used tear gas on demonstrators who temporarily blocked Interstate 4 in downtown Orlando on Sunday night.
+The Orlando Police Department said protesters had thrown rocks, bottles and construction equipment.

+In West Palm Beach, a group of protesters temporarily shut down a stretch of busy Interstate 95 on Sunday.

 Jacksonville Sheriff Mike Williams said an unnamed deputy was either stabbed or slashed in the neck and was taken to a hospital for treatment Saturday evening.

-In West Palm Beach, a group of protesters temporarily shut down busy Interstate 95 on Sunday.
-Officers in Fort Lauderdale used tear gas near a parking garage to break up what was a largely civil demonstration.
-But as the sun began to set, city officials everywhere braced for a potential night of unrest.

-Protests were largely peaceful across the state Sunday with thousands gathering in Daytona Beach, Jacksonville, Stuart and Tampa.
-Some organizers doubled safety efforts to counteract the violence of Saturday night.

 In Tampa, Black Lives Matter organizers had nearly 100 safety marshals in fluorescent vests patrolling their march, trained in de-escalation tactics and ordered to be on the lookout for antagonists.
-The group also had medics, used walkie-talkies to quickly squelch outbursts and enlisted lawyers and those with legal training to watch out for protesters’ rights from the sidelines.
+The group also had medics, used walkie-talkies to quickly squelch outbursts.

 “We wanted to be able to provide a safe space for their voice and rage to be heard within a controlled environment.
 It’s part of their amendment rights for them to be able to express themselves,” said Chaikirah Parker, who helped organize the event.